MacTweaks/InvisEnhanced/README.md

 **Notes**

-* InvisEnhanced is a modified version of [invisible font](http://www.angelfire.com/pr/pgpf/if.html) that includes more chacters.
+* InvisEnhanced is a modified version of [invisible font](http://www.angelfire.com/pr/pgpf/if.html) that includes more characters.

 * InvisEnhanced can be used to hide the text in all title bar windows.